MicrosoftDocs/msteams-docs/msteams-platform/tabs/what-are-tabs.md

 ## Mobile clients

-If you choose to have your channel/group tab appear on Teams mobile clients, the `setSettings()` configuration must have a value for the `websiteUrl` property.
-To ensure optimal user experience, you should follow the [guidance for tabs on mobile](~/tabs/design/tabs-mobile.md) when creating your tabs.
+If you choose to have your channel or group tab appear on Teams mobile clients, the `setSettings()` configuration must have a value for the `websiteUrl` property.
+To ensure optimal user experience, you must follow the [guidance for tabs on mobile](~/tabs/design/tabs-mobile.md) when creating your tabs.
 Apps that are [distributed via Appsource](~/concepts/deploy-and-publish/appsource/publish.md) have a separate approval process for mobile clients.
 The default behavior of such apps is as below:

 | **App Capability** | **Behavior if app is approved** | **Behavior if app is not approved** |